Get ahead of the game with 11 plus practice papers, created to suit the latest requirements of independent schools.

 Create a spreadsheet, noting all the exam papers you have from the easiest to the hardest and work backwards from the date of the exams, placing a date for each paper to be completed at regular intervals.
 Hopefully, this will mean your child will need to complete 1-2 papers per week over the summer holidays and into the Autumn term.
 Start earlier if you need to.

 For this phase, don’t worry too much if your child takes longer to complete the past papers, it is more important that they work through all the questions and get through all the papers.
 We suggest:

-We cannot stress how important it is that all concerned in an 11 Plus campaign are fully cognisant of how fast children need to perform in their 11 Plus exams.
-We believe this is one of the major reasons that children fail their 11 Plus.
+We cannot stress how important it is that all concerned in a school entrance campaign are fully cognisant of how fast children need to perform in their 11 Plus exams.
+We believe this is one of the major reasons that children fail the exam.
 They know their stuff, but they can’t work their way through the exam papers quick enough to get to the hard questions at the end, where they can really show their abilities and differentiate themselves.

 We find this problem particularly acute in children who attend state primary school as they are less likely to have been regularly tested in school under exam-like conditions and under time pressure.

 Therefore, the final element of working with practice papers must be about speed.
 From September onwards, you must practice exam papers strictly to time and be aware of how far through the paper your child is getting and if the requisite speed is costing them accuracy.
 You must work up to 1 mark per minute and only practice can help this.

 Finally, children need to be taught the basics of exam technique in an age appropriate way.
 The most important concepts for them to grasp are to: